fpgmaas/cookiecutter-poetry/docs/features/publishing.md

 name of the secret, set `PYPI_TOKEN`.
 Then, in a new tab go to your [Pypi Account settings](https://pypi.org/manage/account/) and select `Add API token`.
-Copy and paste the token in the `Value` field for the Github secret in your first tab, and you\'re all set!
+Copy and paste the token in the `Value` field for the Github secret in your first tab, and you're all set!

 ## Set-up for Artifactory